-During the fourth quarter of 2020, we launched a program to study the effects of LUM-201 in PGHD and initiated our Phase 2 clinical trial ("OraGrowtH210 Trial" or the "Phase 2 Trial") with the opening of the initial sites participating in this study.
-The OraGrowtH210 Trial is a global multi-site randomized study evaluating orally administered LUM-201 at three dose levels (0.8, 1.6 and 3.2 mg/kg/day) against a standard dose of daily injectable rhGH in approximately 80 subjects diagnosed with idiopathic PGHD.
+During the fourth quarter of 2020, we launched our OraGrowtH210 Trial (as defined below) program to study the effects of LUM-201 in PGHD and initiated our Phase 2 clinical trial ("OraGrowtH210 Trial" or the "Phase 2 Trial") with the opening of the initial sites participating in this study.
+The PGHD patient population consists of patients diagnosed with organic PGHD (a more severe GH deficiency) and idiopathic PGHD (a less severe GH deficiency).
+The OraGrowtH210 trial is a global multi-site randomized study evaluating orally administered LUM-201 at three dose levels (0.8, 1.6 and 3.2 mg/kg/day) against a standard dose of daily injectable rhGH in approximately 80 patients diagnosed with idiopathic PGHD.
 The primary endpoint of the study is preliminary validation of our predictive enrichment marker ("PEM") patient selection strategy as evidenced by the percentage of selected patients who grow in response to LUM-201.
-Each patient enrolled in our Phase 2 clinical trials is given a single dose of LUM-201at the 0.8 mg/kg/day dose to determine if they meet the cut-off criteria for enrollment which is a baseline IGF-1 > 30 ng/ml and stimulated GH $\geq$ 5 ng/ml.
-The primary efficacy endpoint is annualized height velocity.
 Secondary endpoints include selection of a pediatric dose of LUM-201 for future studies including Phase 3 and determination of the degree of repeatability of the PEM selection process in PEM positive patients screened for participation in OraGrowtH210.